Bab al-Sheikh: Ottoman period

-Modern era
+Present day

 Bab al-Sheikh from a bird's-eye view in 1925.

 In 1982, plans to develop Bab al-Sheikh as part of a wider development project were proposed.
 Because the street next to the old shrine connected to al-Khulafa Street, John Moutoussamy had plans to preserve many historic houses in the area.
 Previously, parts of the area were demolished to make parking lots.
 Due to this, the Baghdad Municipality was obligated to follow the advice of Iraqi architect Rifat Chadirji who didn't approve of old areas in Bab al-Sheikh being blindly given away for the sake of development.
 The development of Bab al-Sheikh was planned to have public transportation and extend the Central Business District.
 However, due to the Iran-Iraq War and the Gulf War, these projects were never completed.

 During the 2003 US-led invasion of Iraq, Bab al-Sheikh, similar to a lot of areas in Baghdad, saw a major decline in the medical, social, and job sectors.
 The area was looted and vandalized by foreigners.
 Many of Bab al-Sheikh's people migrated which left the area in dire poverty.